10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 One study suggested that a subgroup of boys with ADHD are deficient in omega-3 fatty acids compared with those who have no symptoms of the condition.

-Another study4 showed that omega-3s-found in cold-water, fatty fish, such as sardines, tuna, and salmon-tend to break down more readily in the bodies of patients with ADHD than in those without the condition.
+Another study4 showed that omega-3s found in cold-water, fatty fish, such as sardines, tuna, and salmon-tend to break down more readily in the bodies of patients with ADHD than in those without the condition.
 “Individuals with ADHD who have low blood levels of omega-3s will show the biggest improvement in mental focus and cognitive function,” says Brown.
+Talk to your physician about the best omega 3 supplement for you or your child.

 “These herbs are cognitive activators,” says Brown.
 They act like stimulants without the side effects.
 Typically, adults and children who take ginkgo and ginseng improve on ADHD rating scales, and are less impulsive and distractible.
 Asian ginseng may overstimulate younger children.
 If this happens to your child, switch to American ginseng.

-Made from a plant of the same name that grows in the Arctic, this herb can improve alertness, attention, and accuracy.
-It can be too stimulating for young children, and is occasionally beneficial in children ages eight to 12.
+Adaptogens (supplements that may help your body withstand stress) could support cognitive function6.
+One well-known adaptogen is rhodiola rosea, which may improve alertness, attention, and accuracy.
+However, it can be too stimulating for young children.
 It is most useful, says Brown, for students in junior high, high school, and college, who have to complete long papers and spend hours reading.

 - To purchase: Rhodiola rosea is available from Ameriden International and Swedish Herbal Institute-ProActive.